Archaeological Surveys and Reports

-Pursuant to federal regulations, archaeological GIS data is restricted to professional archaeologists, those working/studying under the direct supervision of a professional archaeologist, or entities or personnel that have a legitimate "need to know" as determined by the SHPO.
-To subscribe to either the Archaeology Editor or Archaeology Viewer service, contact the Cultural Resources Inventory Coordinator at (573) 751-7861 or via email.
+Pursuant to federal regulations, archaeological GIS data is restricted. to professional archaeologists, those working/studying under the direct supervision of a professional archaeologist, or entities or additional specific personnel.
+To subscribe to either the Archaeology Editor or Archaeology Viewer service, contact the Section 106 Compliance Coordinator at (573) 751-7862 or via email.

 Looking for other subjects?